nmshd/documentation/_docs_integrate/delete-attributes.md

 If you decide to [delete an own shared Attribute]({% link _docs_use-cases/use-case-consumption-delete-an-own-shared-attribute-and-notify-peer.md %}), you must specifiy its `attributeId`.
 Then, in addition to the own shared Attribute itself, also all its predecessors will be deleted, given there were any.
 Moreover, if the own shared Attribute had a successor, its `succeeds` property will be set to undefined, as the corresponding predecessor no longer exists.
-Then, a Notification with an [OwnSharedAttributeDeletedByOwnerNotificationItem]({% link _docs_integrate/data-model-overview.md %}#ownsharedattributedeletedbyownernotificationitem) is generated and sent to the peer you shared the Attribute with, informing them that you deleted that own shared Attribute.
+Then, a Notification with an [OwnAttributeDeletedByOwnerNotificationItem]({% link _docs_integrate/data-model-overview.md %}#ownattributedeletedbyownernotificationitem) is generated and sent to the peer you shared the Attribute with, informing them that you deleted that own shared Attribute.
 If they already deleted their corresponding peer shared Attribute or marked it for deletion, nothing will change.
 However, if the `deletionInfo` of their peer shared Attribute was undefined before, since you didn't send a Request for Attribute deletion or the Request was rejected, a `deletionInfo` will be set.
 Its `deletionStatus` will be set to `"DeletedByOwner"` and the `deletionDate` will be the time of receiving the Notification.